OLHCHH & NEHA NATIONAL CONFERENECE

 San Antonio, Texas

-HUD’s Office of Lead Hazard Control and Healthy Homes (OLHCHH) is excited to announce that in 2016, our National Healthy Homes Conference will be held jointly with the National Environmental Health Associations (NEHA) 80th Annual Education Conference (AEC) and Exhibition.
+HUD’s Office of Lead Hazard Control and Healthy Homes (OLHCHH) is excited to announce that our 2016 National Healthy Homes Conference will be held jointly with the National Environmental Health Association's (NEHA) 80th Annual Education Conference (AEC) and Exhibition.
 The conference will be held June 13-16, 2016 in San Antonio, Texas.

 Office of Lead Hazard Control and Healthy Homes Outreach Resources

 This site was designed for sharing information and resources on education and outreach for healthy homes and lead-based paint.
 As a service to users, we will post outreach materials that have been developed by our grantees.
 Be sure to visit this site frequently to stay informed of new materials and sharing opportunities.

 Order materials on-line from the National Lead Information Center (NLIC) or by phone at 1-800-424-LEAD (1-800-424-5323).

 *NEW* Healthy Homes Disaster Recovery Educational Outreach Materials